International

 Economic Overview

-Unemployment remained low in 2023 - at 2.2% - and should be stable in the near term.
+Unemployment remained low in 2024 - at 2.4%, although slowly rising from a historic low - and should be stable in the near term.
 Boosting participation in the labour market, particularly among mothers and older workers, would help reduce labour shortages.
-Overall, Switzerland is one of the wealthiest countries in the world, with a GDP per capita (PPP) estimated at USD 89,537 in 2023 by the IMF.
-Nevertheless, according to the latest data available from the Federal Statistical Office, 8.7% of the Swiss population is affected by income poverty.
+Overall, Switzerland is one of the wealthiest countries in the world, with a GDP per capita (PPP) estimated at USD 98,145 in 2024 by the IMF.
+Nevertheless, according to the latest data available from the Federal Statistical Office, 8.2% of the Swiss population is affected by income poverty.

 Source: IMF – World Economic Outlook Database , October 2021